illinois-data-curation/is477-fa24-AirQuality/StatusReport.md

 ## 1. Overview of the Project and Objectives
 The primary goal of this project is to find the correspondence between air quality and its health ouctomes in different areas.
 This project aims to accomplish the following:
+- **Objective 1**: The overall effect of air quality and pollutants on health ouctomes
-- **Objective 1**: Whether there are specific regions where the relationship is stronger
+- **Objective 2**: Whether there are specific regions where the relationship is stronger
-- **Objective 2**: The impact of specific pollutants
+- **Objective 3**: The impact of specific pollutants
-- **Objective 3**: Lagged affects of air quality on health
+- **Objective 4**: Lagged affects of air quality on health

 These objectives guide the development and implementation phases to ensure the the final deliverable is able to answer the general impact air quality has on health outcomes.